kevinshome/ysh/README.md

 requirements to build from source:

-  - libreadline-dev (i'm not sure what the lowest version ysh will support is, but the current release is preferred)
+  - libreadline-dev
+  - clang
+  - make

 the installation process for ysh is pretty easy, as it only revolves around the single Makefile in the root directory: